 Spartan contains the active ingredient sulfentrazone (also known as Authority).
 In our trials, Spartan has provided good control of morningglory, cocklebur and several other troublesome broadleaf weeds.
 FMC estimates that enough Spartan was sold this year in Arkansas to treat around 3,500 acres of sunflowers, a number which likely will increase next year.

-Ken Smith, John Boyd and I added a sunflower weed control section to our (MP-44) recommendations.
-The section, found on page 160 of the publication, has been such a hit this year that we may have to increase the number of MP-44s that we produce.
+Ken Smith, John Boyd and I added a sunflower weed control section to our MP-44 Recommended Chemicals for weed and brush control.
+The sunflower section of the publication has been such a hit this year that we may have to increase the number of MP-44s that we produce.

 In my research program, Prowl or Dual tank-mixed with Spartan provided a broad spectrum of grass and broadleaf weed control and has become my favorite recommendation for sunflowers.
 The best thing is that it is legal to recommend and use.
 The program continues to look good in my plots this year.
 The treatment was followed by Select at 8 ounces per acre for johnsongrass.